LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

 As a developer the best starting point to Cardano is to get a good understanding of the Cardano node.
-This knowledge is essential whether you want to create Dapps, wallets, integration tools, mint custom tokens or operate your own stake pool.
+This knowledge is essential whether you want to build DApps, wallets, integration tools, mint custom tokens or operate your own stake pool.
+As mentioned in the previous article, the full node is open for everyone to run and we strongly encourage it.

 We will break it down in five basic steps: